 - Reset Your PC: Resetting the Windows 10 operating system will result in your applications gone and everything you might have put on the computer gone as well.
 It is the equivalent of a complete factory reset you might have done before on your smartphone—like something that runs Android or iOS operating system versions—and should only be done after you have tried fixing a problem with the refresh first.
 There’s no point going through the trouble of backing everything up if the refresh would have fixed your problem.
 The only thing left to do after using “Reset Your PC” is to completely reinstall the operating system, which will always fix any issues that were too stubborn to go away previously.

-After your refresh and reset buttons is another called that says “Advanced Options” on it and this is what the Advanced Startup Options menu is named after.
+After your refresh and reset buttons is another called the “Advanced Options” on it and this is what the Advanced Startup Options menu is named after.
 If you don’t want to do the refresh or reset, then you’ll want to click through to here to find the rest of your more detailed options.

 - System Restore: System Restore is similar to a factory reset, but instead of starting the operating system from scratch you just rewind the clock to a time that you know the computer was working well.
 You don’t always get to pick the exact day you want because you can only use the restore points that Windows has saved for you (see How to Change Number of Times Windows 10 Creates Restore Points for more on that), but it’s still the better option over resetting—and refreshing for that matter—if you can restore it to a recent time when you still had most of your files and apps installed so you aren’t losing much data.
 If you’ve just come up with an issue recently, then do this straight away so you can restore it using one of the restore points from only a few days ago.
 With a bit of luck you won’t notice any difference when the computer starts working again.
 There are some things to consider though like the fact that not all computers running Windows 10 seem to have it turned on by default so you won’t be able to use it if yours is one of them.